 - Download the iOS VideoGP app or Android VideoGP app.

 - Register with us and log in.
 If you’re already a LloydsPharmacy Online Doctor patient, you can use your usual details to log straight into the app.

 - Go through our simple ID check.
 You only have to do this once, when you first use our service.

-- Book an appointment and pay for your one-off appointment or subscription to the service.
+- Book an appointment and pay for your one-off appointment.

 Will I need to prove my identification to register?